EN Banner

 To have access to the Hvammsvik Hot Springs you have to pre-book a ticket.

-How to get there: Hvammsvik Hot Springs is located in the middle of Hvalfjörður on route 47, only a 45 minutes drive from Reykjavík city centre.
+How to get there: Hvammsvik Hot Springs is located in the middle of Hvalfjörður on Route 47, only a 45-minute drive from Reykjavík city centre.

 Krauma Geothermal Baths and Spa

-At Krauma you will have to choose between five relaxing natural geothermal baths, a cold tub, two calming saunas, and a relaxation room.
+At Krauma, you must choose between five relaxing natural geothermal baths, a cold tub, two calming saunas, and a relaxation room.
 There are showers and lockers to put your things on.
 Also, you can enjoy Icelandic food at Krauma restaurant.

-How to get there: To get to the Krauma geothermal baths from Reykjavik you have to drive about one hour and 40 minutes on Route 1 to Borganes.
-Before crossing the main road that leads to Borganes turn right towards Húsafell on road 50.
+How to get there: To get to the Krauma geothermal baths from Reykjavik, you must drive about one hour and 40 minutes from Route 1 to Borganes.
+Before crossing the main road to Borganes, turn right towards Húsafell on Road 50.
 The total driving distance from Reykjavik to Krauma is about 130km.

 Mývatn Nature Baths